Greek Cuisine: 34 Traditional Greek Foods To Try

 The Greeks enjoy this savory pastry as part of an afternoon or evening meal, or even as a mid-day snack.
 It’s not uncommon to find Kreatopita served alongside a salad and a side of yogurt—which helps to cut through the dish’s richness and add creaminess.

-Kreatopita is a very popular food in Greece, especially on the Greek island of Kefallonia.
-You are much less likely to find meat pie than spinach pie on Greek menus outside of Greece, so try the real thing when you’re there!
+Kreatopita is a very popular food within many different parts of Greece, especially on the Greek island of Kefalonia.
+Since you are much less likely to find meat pie than spinach pie on Greek menus outside of Greece, try this meaty marvel in its homeland!

 However, if you don’t get to enjoy this particular Greek food in Greece, try it at home using my Kreatopita recipe: Greek Meat Pie.